-If it’s a mass produced brand-name PC case, it may have an unusual or outdated rear panel setup which may not fit your choice of motherboard appropriately for the rear ports you’re going to want.
-For peripherals you can always make do with existing mice, keyboards and controllers if you’ve got them, or budget for future upgrades, but there’s less reason to hold onto an older monitor, especially if it’s not capable of supporting modern refresh rates.
-Pairing up an old monitor and a new gaming PC is going to rob you of the precise benefits that you’re spending on a gaming PC for!
+If it’s a mass-produced brand-name computer case, it may have an unusual or outdated rear panel setup which may not fit your choice of motherboard appropriately for the rear ports you’re going to want.
+For peripherals, you can always make do with existing mice, keyboards and controllers if you’ve got them, or budget for future upgrades, but there’s less reason to hold onto an older monitor, especially if it’s not capable of supporting modern refresh rates.
+Pairing up an old monitor and a new gaming computer is going to rob you of the precise benefits that you’re paying for!

 Don’t forget to budget for the OS!

 Sure, Steam has Linux support, but it’s a smaller subset of available titles, and the same is true on the Mac side of the equation.
 With macOS going all ARM with macOS Big Sur, the market for Hackintoshes is likely to dry up very quickly.
 That means that Windows 10 is your OS of choice, and if you’re building a new PC, you’ve got to factor in the cost of that OS licence.
 There’s nothing specifically illicit about using an OEM copy, typically much cheaper when bundled with hardware components that you’re buying anyway, but Microsoft does tend to be more restrictive when you do upgrades on home-built systems around those licences.